SEND Information Report

 Exam Dispensation (Exam Access Arrangements)

-The the Inclusion department are responsible for access arrangements and testing.
-Access arrangements include a scribe, word processor, extra time, coloured overlays or rest breaks.
+The Inclusion department are responsible for access arrangements and testing.
+Access arrangements may include support such as a scribe, word processor, extra time, coloured overlays or rest breaks.

 Break/Lunchtime Clubs: